ku-sldg/stairCASE/examples/compcert/VST3/README.md

 > and hence I've decided that these are no good
 > I don't know why they aren't just signed nats
 > pretty sure that would be an easy monad thing to do.

+### hm
+> I gave it a shot, defining integers as signed nats,
+> but things didn't work out as I planned.
+> I encountered a problem I've met before.
+> In a definition, I am for some reason disallowed from matching on a Prop.
+>> I'm sure there's a good raisin for this, but I'm left confused.